MicrosoftDocs/azure-devops-docs/docs/repos/git/manage-large-files.md

 ---
-title: Work with large files in your Git repo | VSTS & TFS
+title: Work with large files in your Git repo
+titleSuffix: Azure Repos
 description: Recommendations on how to manage large binary files in Git, Visual Studio, and Team Foundation Server. ms.assetid: 57ad13a3-9178-4f31-b776-79f32b1afa58 ms.prod: devops